What is a Flashpacker?

 The Flashpacker Lifestyle

-In the last 5-10 years the prevalence of flashpackers has been taking off in the travel community.
-This new type of traveler shares many traits and values with a backpacker, more travelers are defining themselves as flashpackers due to their willingness to spend more money on comfort and experience.
+In recent years the prevalence of flashpackers has been taking off in the travel community.
+This new type of traveler shares many traits and values with a backpacker, but are beginning to define themselves as flashpackers due to their willingness to spend more money on comfort and experience.

 A typical backpacker tends to prioritize long-term travel, doing whatever they can to stretch their dollars and keep moving for as long as possible.
-They cut costs by choosing the cheapest accommodation option such as a backpacker hostel.
-They select a mode of transport that may take twice as long but is half the price.
-And they will favor low cost street food and bakeries over restaurants.
-The upside to this is it really immerses the traveler in the true culture of the place, as they spend more time ‘living like the locals’ which generates a far more genuine travel experience.
-This is a backpacker's priority.
+They cut costs by choosing the cheapest accommodations, staying in backpacker hostels or guest rooms.
+They save on transportation costs, by utilizing buses and shared transit, despite longer travel times.
+And they favor low cost street food or grab & go meals over dine-in restaurants.
+The upside to the backpacker travel style is immersion in the culture of a destination, as they spend more time ‘living like the locals.’
+The downside is losing much of the comfort and convenience of vacationing.

 Flashpackers fall into the middle of these two travel styles.
-Flashpackers value the authentic experience of the budget backpacker, however they don’t want, or need, to make quite as many cost saving decisions as this backpacker would.
-Flashpackers aren’t interested in a luxury vacation spending 3 weeks at the same resort, but they also don’t want to stay in cheap hostels.
-They still travel lightly, but place an emphasis on long lasting and high quality travel gear and choose to stay in hotels or guesthouses.
-They will happily spend more money to get to their destination quicker and will treat themselves to different restaurants as well as sampling the local cuisine.
+Flashpackers value the authentic experience of the budget backpacker, however they don’t want, or need, to make quite as many cost saving decisions.
+Flashpackers aren’t interested in a luxury vacation spending a week at the same resort every year, but they also don’t want to stay in cheap hostels.
+They still travel light, but place an emphasis on long lasting and high quality travel gear and choose to stay in hotels or guesthouses.
+They will happily spend more money to get to their destination faster and will treat themselves to different restaurants as well as sampling the local cuisine.

 A flashpacker doesn’t compromise on either comfort or experience.
 They combine the best of both worlds to create the ultimate adventure, experiencing more by sacrificing less.

 Am I A Flashpacker?

 Here are the top ten signs you’re a flashpacker!

 - You prefer to stay in guesthouses and hotels over hostels.
 You dread the odd night you have to share a room!